The Southernmost Station in the Nation

 The first broadcast studio was situated in the school hall.
 Peter Johnston says a low power FM transmitter used for the test broadcast sat on “a year’s supply of toilet paper” in an upstairs storeroom with an antenna attached to the roof of the school.

-The studio was set up and operated for approximately 11.5 years at the school.
-During the first 5 years it was operated solely by students under the supervision of Peter Johnston with the encouragement and occasional participation of then Principal Rod Gray.
+The studio was set up in the amenities block and operated for approximately 11 and half years at the school.
+During the first 5 years it was operated solely by students under the supervision of Peter Johnston with the encouragement and occasional participation of then Assistant Principal, Rod Gray.

-During the period from 1993 to 1999 the station achieved many significant things for the Valley.
+During the period from 1993 to 1998 the station achieved many significant things for the Valley.

 - The first nationwide community radio breakfast show, The Red Eye Special took off in 1995.

 - The Footy Show included the first live broadcasts of the local football finals in the Huon.

 - The nationwide live broadcasts of the Cygnet Folk Festival.

 - Becoming the designated broadcaster for the combined emergency services of the valley.

 - Becoming the first Work for the Dole training centre in the Valley.

 During the mid 1990s the station found it hard to retain active committees resulting in a number of cancelled committee meetings which resulted in difficulties in decision making.